 Why is interaction so important in training sessions?

-If your employees are zoning out during training or feeling disconnected from the instructor, likely, they won’t take away the knowledge or skills you hoped they’d gain.
-That’s a waste of company time and resources–and is frustrating for everyone on your team.
+If your employees are zoning out during training or feeling disconnected from the instructor, they likely won’t take away the knowledge or skills you hoped they’d gain.
+That’s a waste of company time and resources – and is frustrating for everyone on your team.

 A learning and development strategy that bolsters knowledge sharing across your company is important, but ensuring employees are getting the most out of their training is critical.
-To achieve this, promote continuous learning throughout your organization and invest in methods that increase training interactivity and engagement.
+To achieve this, promote continuous learning throughout your organisation and invest in methods that increase training interactivity and engagement.

 How to increase interaction in instructor-led training

-Interactive training creates powerful team connections no matter where people work, simplifies training tools to ensure seamless adoption and engages employees with memorable training experiences.
+Interactive training creates powerful team connections no matter where people work, simplifies training tools to ensure seamless adoption, and engages employees with memorable training experiences.

 Don’t underestimate the power of games and healthy competition.
-“Games can support learning because psychologically we like to play, and it awakes a more creative side of us,” says Otero.
+“Games can support learning because psychologically we like to play, and it awakens a more creative side of us,” says Otero.
 Did you know training that incorporates learning activities like polls, quizzes, and games is naturally more engaging, interactive, and collaborative?